How to quit alcohol with meditation in 30 days – free training

 In this free training you will learn what steps you need to take to cut down or quit drinking in 30 days using meditation.

 The program is broken down into four weeks with detailed guidance of what to do at each stage.
-There is also a free guided meditation that goes with this.
-If you have already given your email, you will receive it tomorrow.
-If you've not, please sign up for free here.
 If you’d like to be guided through the process step by step, sign up for the We Meditate To Quit Alcohol 30 Day Challenge that comes with daily emails and guided meditations to develop your understanding of meditation and help you each step of the way.

 This guide has been put together by Rory Kinsella, a meditation teacher who was able to go from being a heavy drinker to quitting completely through meditation.
 His experience was so positive he wanted to share it with others and created the We Meditate course which has so far helped hundreds of drinkers.
 Before we get into how to do this, let’s have a quick look at how meditation can make quitting alcohol so much easier.